swape/js-book/docs/chapter1/arrays.md

 console.log(isItEnough(myArr)) // this outputs 'Yes we have 3 or more values'
 ```

 As you can see in the code above, we declare and array on line 1.
 Then we made a function `isItEnough` and passed the array as input to check if we have 3 or more values.
 If you look at the line 5 in the if statement expression, we use `&&`.
 That means AND.
 So first we check if we have some value in `inputArr` and then by using the AND operator we ask if it also has the length of 3 or more.
-If we don't have any value for `inputArr`, the rest of the checks inside the if statement expression is not called and we jump right out of the if scope.
+If we don't have any value for `inputArr`, the rest of the checks inside the if statement expression is not called, and we jump right out of the if scope.

 Array have a lot more methods like `push` and properties.
 But let us not go too fast.
 I'm going to explain more about them in combination of other parts in this book later on.